Small Business Solutions from Fedhealth

 The benefits of being on the programme (over and above the payment of the necessary medicine and pathology claims), include clinical and emotional support on how to manage the condition.
 Members are routinely called by counsellors to check how they are doing, and receive reminders when they are due for blood tests.

 Fedhealth provides cover for an HIV test (which includes pre- and post-test counselling) on all its options, and we encourage employers to ensure that their staff is tested and know their status so that they can get the appropriate assistance early.

 In addition to the improved quality of life, this means that employers’ healthcare costs are effectively managed as there will be few hospitalisations and other related costs as a result of opportunistic infections.
 Furthermore, having the disease managed also means the member can remain economically active, and thus able to provide for their family.

 The solution?
-Fedhealth provides access to the Fedhealth Baby programme, as well a high-risk maternity programme.
-For the high-risk maternity programme, Fedhealth pro-actively identifies high-risk pregnancies through data analysis.
-Our professional nurses with midwifery experience will initiate telephonic contact with these employees and assist them with educational material and advice.
+Fedhealth provides access to the Fedhealth Baby programme, as well as a high-risk maternity programme.
+Fedhealth pro-actively identifies high-risk pregnancies through data analysis.
+Our professional nurses with midwifery experience will initiate telephonic contact with these employees and assist them through educational material and advice.
 This enables these mothers-to-be to remain active and involved, while ensuring that no risk or harm is placed on the mother or her baby.

 All expectant Fedhealth moms can look forward to:

 - 9-month development of fetus review and pictures

 - Bi-weekly emails to Dad / Mom’s partner